dougeby/IntuneDocs/intune/device-restrictions-windows-10.md

 - 	**Files and folders to exclude from scans and real-time protection** - Adds one or more files and folders like **C:\Path** or **%ProgramFiles%\Path\filename.exe** to the exclusions list.
 These files and folders aren't included in any real-time or scheduled scans.
 - 	**File extensions to exclude from scans and real-time protection** - Add one or more file extensions like **jpg** or **txt** to the exclusions list.
 Any files with these extensions are not included in any real-time or scheduled scans.
 - 	**Processes to exclude from scans and real-time protection** - Add one or more processes of the type **.exe**, **.com**, or **.scr** to the exclusions list.
-These processes will not be included in any real-time, or scheduled scans.
+These processes are not included in any real-time, or scheduled scans.

 ## Network proxy

-- 	**Automatically detect proxy settings** - When enabled, the device will attempt to find the path to a PAC script.
+- 	**Automatically detect proxy settings** - When enabled, the device attempts to find the path to a PAC script.
 - 	**Use proxy script** - Select this if you want to specify a path to a PAC script to configure the proxy server.
 	- 	**Setup script address URL** - Enter the URL of a PAC script you want to use to configure the proxy server.
 - 	**Use manual proxy server** - Select this if you want to manually provide proxy server information.
 	- 	**Address** - Enter the name, or IP address of the proxy server.
 	- 	**Port number** - Enter the port number of your proxy server.
 	- 	**Proxy exceptions** - Enter any URLs that must not use the proxy server.
 Use a semicolon to separate each item.
-	- 	**Bypass proxy server for local address** - Enable this option if you don't want to use the proxy server for local addresses on your intranet.
+	- 	**Bypass proxy server for local address** - If you don't want to use the proxy server for local addresses on your intranet, enable this option .

 ## Windows Spotlight

-- Windows Spotlight – Use this setting if you want to block all Windows Spotlight functionality on Windows 10 devices.
-If you block this setting, the following settings will not be available.
+- Windows Spotlight – Use this setting to block all Windows Spotlight functionality on Windows 10 devices.
+If you block this setting, the following settings are not available.
 	- **Windows Spotlight on lock screen** – Stop Windows Spotlight from displaying information on the device lock screen.
 	- **Third-party suggestions in Windows Spotlight** – Stop Windows Spotlight from suggesting content that is not published by Microsoft.
 	- **Windows Tips** - Lets you block pop-up tips from displaying in Windows.